attiamohmed/Showcase-Database-SQL-/Music Database Schema with Multi-Valued Fields and Front-End Integration Using MS Access/README.md

 ### Usage

-The Artists and Music Database Project, with its frontend developed in Microsoft Access, can be used in various music-related applications, including:
+The Spotify Database Project, with its frontend developed in Microsoft Access, can be used in various music-related applications, including:

 - Music Streaming Services: To organize and deliver a vast catalog of songs and albums to users.
 - Music Libraries: For cataloging and managing extensive collections of music.